-The base that comes in the Starlink kit is not going to be a permanent solution for most folks.
-How you end up mounting your dish will depend on many factors, including obstructions, roof angle, and budget.
+The standard base that comes with every Starlink kit is not going to be a permanent solution for most people.
+If you plan to install the Starlink dish on your roof, it’s best to get a mount designed for that purpose.
+Ultimately, how you end up mounting your dish will depend on many factors, including obstructions, roof type/angle, and budget.

 Note: This article may contain affiliate links for the products mentioned

 Which Starlink dish do you have?

 Before selecting a mounting product for your dish, you need to make sure it’s compatible with your Starlink model.
 Starlink hardware spans three generations.
 I’ve split this guide up into sections, based on each model of Starlink dish.
 To use this guide, select your Starlink model from the list below to jump to compatible mounting options.

 The newest Starlink model, the Gen 3 “Standard” dish, is much different from previous generations.
 It doesn’t have a built in mast or motors like the previous actuated models.
 The Standard hardware kit includes a foldable kickstand mount, which is great for portable applications like camping.
 The kickstand, with its two screw holes, can also be used to permanently mount the dish to a flat surface, like an RV roof.

 If you need to mount your Standard dish to a roof, wall, pole, or tower, Starlink offers additional mounting accessories that replace the kickstand.
 They also sell an adapter that allows you to use aftermarket mounts, which is perfect if you have an existing mount you want to use.

 One of the best mounting options for the Gen 3 Standard dish is Starlink’s Standard Wall Mount.
 The Standard Wall Mount is designed to attach to an exterior wall or fascia.
 The kit includes a mounting plate, mast, wall mount, and installation hardware.